Niel-Reitmann/Current-personal-website/_posts/1monthlearnings.md

 Rather, every decision should, in a perfect world, end in a net positive of new doors opened (more exposure, not less).
 At least while you are fairly young.

-When you are young and your understanding is as limited as it’ll ever be.
 Be bold, don’t buy too deeply into many narratives, and be concious of not letting your environment determine your direction.

 **Obsession v Balance**

 I'm not sure I've reached a great understanding here yet.
 The question is; does greatness only come from extremes?

-I.e. is it necessary to have a constant obsession for your work/career or should you always maintain balance with things like exercise, going out, etc. if you want to do something meaningful.
+I.e. is it necessary to have a constant obsession for your work/career or should you always maintain balance with things like exercise, going out, etc. if you want to do something novel.

 I’ve reached a point where I see this as less black and white.

 If you genuinely feel like working on some sort of project and it’s a weekend, if that’s going to give you energy, do it.
 Don’t let the idea of it being a weekend take that away from you.
-You’ll probably end up feeling even more shit because you didn’t do it.
+You’ll probably end up feeling worse because you didn’t do it.

 I think what adds difficulty to this topic is discipline.
 How do you know that if you don’t want to do something, it’s not just out of laziness?
 I reckon that is something you just have to figure out overtime by understanding yourself and building decent systems into your life.